High Voltage Code

 For charging the pack:

 If you're going with step-down module, you'll need some sort of DC power supply and then step down the voltage to 12.6V and set current to 1-2A.
 This is done by adjusting the patentiometers on the module itself.
-Or you can opt for a 12.6V charger and solder the standard DC5.5 x 2.1mm connector to the PCM.
+Or you can opt for a 12.6V charger and solder the standard DC5.5 x 2.1mm connector to the BMS.

 We will also need some wires, a soldering gun and some solder.
 I'll assume you have those already.